Overview

 • Committed to Reconciliation – As an integral part of the UBC Point Grey Community, the UNA recognizes the importance of reconciliation with the Musqueam people on whose traditional territory the University Neighbourhoods are situated.

-• Responsible – In its decision-making, service provision, use of resources and interactions with the community, the UNA recognizes its responsibility to honour and respect all cultures, accommodate a diversity of social groups and individuals, protect the natural environment, and work within financial limits.
+• Driven by Sustainability – In its decision-making, service provision, advocacy and use of resources, the UNA is driven to protect the natural environment and work within the organization’s financial limits.

-• Open and Transparent – The UNA welcomes new ideas from residents, stakeholders and partners.
+• Open and Transparent – The UNA welcomes new ideas from residents and partner groups.
 The organization is committed to the principle of transparency in its decision-making, spending and operations.

 Strategic Priorities